Visible phone numbers and whether matching tel: links appear in public HTML

 Start with the homepage, contact page, service pages, location pages, campaign pages, and profiles where visitors decide whether to call.

-The full report can package every affected URL, severity, evidence summary, screenshot context where available, and fix note for the person editing the site.
+The Fix Packet can package every page to fix, priority, what SiteLeak found, and fix note for the person editing the site.

 What this page helps you decide